chipsalliance/Cores-VeeR-EH1/README.md

 ```
 hello_world       - default test to run, prints Hello World message to screen and console.log
 hello_world_dccm  - the same as above, but takes the string from preloaded DCCM.
+hello_world_iccm  - the same as above, but CPU copies the code from external memory to ICCM via AXI LSU to DMA bridge
+                    and then jumps there.
+The test runs only on CPU configurations with ICCM and AXI bus.
 cmark             - coremark benchmark running with code and data in external memories
 cmark_dccm        - the same as above, running data and stack from DCCM (faster)
 cmark_iccm        - the same as above, but with code preloaded to iccm - runs only on CPU with ICCM
                     use CONF_PARAMS=-set=iccm_enable argument to `make` to build CPU with ICCM
+dhry              - dhrystone benchmark - example of multi source files program
 ```

 The `$RV_ROOT/testbench/hex` directory contains precompiled hex files of the tests, ready for simulation in case RISCV SW tools are not installed.